Essential Oils for Varicose Veins

 I should point out that the FDA has warned in September, 2014 several US retailers for marketing medicinal properties for essential oils as they are not a drug and are not regulated by the FDA.

 As a vein doctor, I fully support alternative methods for healing ugly spider veins and varicose veins.
-We should not dismiss what we do not understand, however, we have no way of knowing what is in the essential oil we purchase.
+In fact, there is research to suggest horse chestnut extract helps with varicose veins.
+Therefore, we should not dismiss what we do not understand, however, we have no way of knowing what is in the essential oil we purchase.
 Our ancestors certainly knew much more about essential oils than we do, however, they had far fewer choices and the plant varieties were local to their area.